 Gail Carriger's Series

-Gail Carriger currently has three book series, all set in her steampunk meets urbane fantasy vision of the Victorian past.
+Gail Carriger currently has several book series set in her steampunk meets urbane fantasy vision of the Victorian past.

 The Finishing School Series (1850s Young Adult)

-Sophronia is secretly recruited to a finishing academy located in a dirigible floating over Dartmoor.
+Sophronia is secretly recruited to a finishing school for spies located in a dirigible floating over Dartmoor.
 In this whimsical YA series, young ladies of quality are taught to . . . finish . . . everything . . . and everyone . . . as needed.
 Set in the same world as the Parasol Protectorate, only 22 years earlier, full of steampunk etiquette, well-dressed espionage, and flying food.

 The Parasol Protectorate Series (1870s)

-Five books chronicling the exploits of Alexia Tarabotti, a lady of considerable assets including a large Scottish werewolf, a battle-parasol, gossip, and treacle tart tenancies.
+Five books chronicling the exploits of Alexia Tarabotti, a lady of considerable assets including a large Scottish werewolf, a battle-parasol, and treacle tart tendancies.
 Oh yes, and she has no soul.
 This popular series imagines Jane Austen dabbling in science mixed with P.G.
 Wodehouse dropping vampires into his Drones Club.

-The Parasol Protectorate books have been translated into over a dozen different languages, turned into graphic novels, and been optioned for TV.
-They have made appearences on the Mass Market, Manga, Combined Print & eBook, and eBook New York Times best seller lists.
+The Parasol Protectorate books have been translated into over a dozen different languages, won several awards, turned into graphic novels, and been optioned for TV.
+They have made appearences on the Mass Market, Manga, Combined Print & eBook, and eBook New York Times Bestseller lists.